cometbft/cometbft/spec/p2p/reactor/README.md

 The following _grammar_ is a simplified representation of the expected sequence of calls from the p2p layer to a reactor.
+Note that the grammar represents events referring to a _single reactor_, while the p2p layer supports the execution of multiple reactors, each of them being submitted to the sequence of calls represented by the following grammar.

 While it is useful to provide an overview of the operation of a reactor, grammars have some limitations in terms of the behaviour they can express.
-For instance, the following grammar only represents the management of _a single peer_, which can connect, disconnect, and reconnect multiple times to the node.
+For instance, the following grammar only represents the management of _a single peer_, namely of a peer with a given `ID` which can connect, disconnect, and reconnect multiple times to the node.
-The p2p layer and the reactor should be able to handle multiple distinct peers in parallel.
+The p2p layer and every reactor should be able to handle multiple distinct peers in parallel.
-This means that multiple occurrences of non-terminal `peer-management` of the grammar below can "run" in parallel, each one referring to a distinct peer:
+This means that multiple occurrences of non-terminal `peer-management` of the grammar below can "run" in parallel, each one referring and producing events associated to a distinct peer:

 ```abnf
 start           = registration on-start *peer-management on-stop